Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 - Microsoft response code: **510546**
 - SIP response code: **403**
 - Suggested actions:
-  - If Location Based Routing feature is being used, this error might be by design that the user is not allowed to make calls from their current site, but in other cases could be caused by misconfiguration as well.
+  - If the Location Based Routing feature is used, this error message might be by design to indicate that the user is not allowed to make calls from their current site.
+However, in other cases, this error could be caused by a misconfiguration.
 Verify that LBR for Direct Routing is configured correctly.
 For more information about LBR configuration, see [Plan Location Based Routing](https://learn.microsoft.com/en-us/microsoftteams/location-based-routing-plan).
   - If Direct Routing is not used at all, then it's most likely a misconfiguration of Teams Calling Policy and PreventTollBypass is set to True, for more information, see [Set-CsTeamsCallingPolicy](https://learn.microsoft.com/en-us/powershell/module/teams/set-csteamscallingpolicy?view=teams-ps#-preventtollbypass).

 ## 510560 403 User is not Enterprise Voice enabled